dikiaap/minimalist/README.md

 </p>

 # Minimalist
-Minimalist is a Material Theme Darker for vim & inspired by [Material Theme](https://github.com/equinusocio/material-theme).
+Minimalist is a Material Colorscheme Darker for vim & inspired by [Material Theme](https://github.com/equinusocio/material-theme).

 ## Installation